AlphaKretin/bastion-bot/README.md

  - Radioboy: Also for providing hosting.
  - Becasita: For introducing me to the Yugipedia API.
  - Dragon: For miscellaneous support, including promoting Bastion in numerous Discords servers and communication with DevPro for some alternate language databases.
- - Antimetaman: For supplying the pictures public bastion uses.
+ - AntiMetaman: For supplying the high-quality card artwork used by the public version of Bastion.
- - Manga / Anime artist which helped supply manga / anime art for bastion's card lookup: https://serenade87.deviantart.com/art/Yu-Gi-Oh-Ultimate-HQ-Card-Project-595260185
+ - The Ultimate HQ Card Project: For supplying card artwork for anime and manga cards. https://serenade87.deviantart.com/art/Yu-Gi-Oh-Ultimate-HQ-Card-Project-595260185

 ## Commands
 Bastion's primary purpose is a database of card information.
 Basic knowledge about relevant terms will be assumed in this section and the next.
 Note that Bastion's prefix is customisable - more information on that in the configuration section - this section assumes the default prefix of ".".